 Contact: Adult Education, Aurora Downtown, Room 473, ext.
-4600 mywcc portal also features event listings.
+4600 events calendars and has a Facebook page to help you plan.
+The mywcc portal also features event listings.
 Note that all campus events sponsored by student organizations must be registered with Student Life well in advance of the proposed event.
-Also see "Rules and Regulations," page 132, regarding assemblies and student conduct.
+Also see "Rules and Regulations," page 134, regarding assemblies and student conduct.